MundoDele Spanish Grammar

 The imperfect subjunctive is easier to understand when it is connected to sentence meaning.
 MundoDele explains it as the form Spanish uses for past wishes, past doubts, emotional reactions in the past, hypothetical conditions and unreal situations.

-The central idea is simple: tengo is real present, tenga is present subjunctive, and tuviera is the form used when the sentence moves into a past, hypothetical or unreal frame.
+The central idea is simple: tengo is real present, tenga is present subjunctive, and tuviera is used when the sentence moves into a past, hypothetical or unreal frame.

 Use this page after learning the present subjunctive and before working deeply with if clauses and the pluperfect subjunctive.
 First learn how the form is built from the preterite.
 Then study the main uses: hypothetical conditions, past trigger expressions, ojalá, como si and unreal situations.

-Start from the third-person plural preterite, remove -ron, then add imperfect subjunctive endings.
+Start from the third-person plural preterite, remove -ron, and add the endings.

 What is the imperfect subjunctive in Spanish?